 History of applications

-The key thing to understand about this type of rule is that it isn't entirely dependent on your credit.
-Even with an excellent credit score, you might still be denied a new account because you have too many recent applications (I've certainly been there).
-This is another rule you aren't likely to find in the offer terms.
-We rely on data points from folks who asked why they weren’t approved and shared their experience with the community.
+The key thing to understand is that this type of rule isn't entirely dependent on your credit score.
+Even with excellent credit, you might still be denied because you have too many recent applications.

 The most well-known example of this rule is Chase’s 5/24 policy.
-Chase won’t approve you for a new card if it sees five or more new credit card approvals on your credit report from the past 24 months.
-Business credit cards are typically exempt from adding to this count, but credit beyond “credit cards” can sometimes count towards this total, such as financing you took out for a medical procedure or new appliances.
-Other credit card issuers are less specific about the number, but still can be sensitive to the number of new accounts showing on your credit report.
+Chase won’t approve you for a new card if it sees five or more new credit card accounts on your credit report from the past 24 months.
+Business credit cards are often exempt from adding to this count because many don’t report to your personal credit report.
+However, other types of accounts may sometimes appear in a way that affects your count, such as financing for a medical procedure, furniture, or new appliances.

 Related: How To Check Your Credit Score for Free